BurrowStudios/api-docs/README.md

 This repository documents the Burrow Studios API Gateway.

 ## Architecture
+This documentation only describes the interface layer and its endpoints.
-This is the current plan for our general architecture:
+Our current plan for the architecture of our entire system looks something like this:

 ![Project architecture](res/architecture.png)